ninotker/Dyna-1/README.md

 *RelaxDB-CPMG* contains motion labels derived from 10 CPMG relaxation-dispersion datasets curated from literature.

+These datasets are made available on 🤗HuggingFace at <a href='https://huggingface.co/datasets/gelnesr/RelaxDB'>datasets/gelnesr/RelaxDB</a>.

+In this repo, you can find:
-Data formatted for input into Dyna-1 is in `data/RelaxDB_pkls_22jan2025.zip`.
+- data formatted for input into Dyna-1 is in `data/RelaxDB_pkls_22jan2025.zip`

-Datasets in json format is in `data/RelaxDB_datasets/`.
+- datasets in json format is in `data/RelaxDB_datasets/`

-See `analysis/` for demo notebooks for visualizing and using datasets to evaluate model outputs.
+- demo notebooks for demo notebooks for visualizing and using datasets to evaluate model outputs in `analysis/`

 # Training